open-aviation/tangram/paper/paper.md

 ## channel

-The `channel` (<https://github.com/emctoo/channel>) component is a Rust-based WebSocket connection that makes the bridge between the frontend and the Redis pub/sub system.
+The `channel` component [@channel] is a Rust-based WebSocket connection that makes the bridge between the frontend and the Redis pub/sub system.
 It is responsible for providing real-time updates from and to the frontend.

 # The plugin system in tangram

 The tangram system is designed to be extensible.
 Users can easily implement particular functionalities by creating their own backend and frontend plugins.

-A backend plugin is usually an executable or a Python module which can, for example:
+A backend plugin is usually an executable or a Python module which could, for example:

 - listen to a Redis channel;
 - access private data or services requiring authentication;
 - post-process and enrich data;
 - share the resulting information on a Redis channel or REST endpoint.

-A frontend plugin will usually be a Vue component, which can, for example:
+A frontend plugin will usually be a Vue component, which could, for example:

 - add HTML elements to the web application (in the navigation bar or the sidebar);
 - capture user interactions (e.g., mouse clicks, keyboard events);